Guidelines and Principles

 Resources

-• Compliance with applicable HIPAA, COPPA (BROKEN LINK), PCI/DSS data security standards (Health Insurance Portability & Accountability Act of 1996; Children's Online Privacy Protection Act of 1998, Payment Card Industry Data Security Standard) US
+• Compliance with applicable HIPAA, COPPA, PCI/DSS data security standards (Health Insurance Portability & Accountability Act of 1996; Children's Online Privacy Protection Act of 1998, Payment Card Industry Data Security Standard) US

 • Document retention & destruction policy (Sarbanes-Oxley Act of 2002) US